kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 ---

-I've seen I fair few new technology leaders and engineering managers at work, and the most common scenario where they struggle is to manage work priorities.
-They often take the delivery management rather literally, and when faced the business pressures, they cram the roadmap with features, and that plan inevitably fails.
+I've seen I fair few new technology leaders and engineering managers at work, and, by far, the most common scenario where they struggle is to manage work priorities.
+New leaders often take delivery management rather literally, and when faced business pressures, they cram the roadmap with features.
+And, that plan inevitably fails.

 To be fair, experience comes with experience, and one needs to make mistakes to learn.
 Knowing the problem is half if a battle though.
-And so today, I'll try to put together a framework for how to think about work that is on the plate, how to prioritise it, and ultimately, well, manage better.
+And so today, I'll try to put together a framework for thinking about work that is on the plate, how to prioritise it, and ultimately, well, manage better.

 ## The four types of work

 The concept of four types of work was popularised in the software engineering community by the book called "the phoenix project".
-Although, technically the idea was lifted--as most of the book ideas--from another book called "the goal" by Eliyahu Goldratt.
+Although, technically, the idea was lifted--as most of the book--from another book called "The Goal" by Eliyahu Goldratt.

-The idea is quite simple.
-Generally speaking there are four types of work in any
+The point they're trying to make is quite simple.
+Generally speaking there are four types of work in any organisation:
-organisation:

 - Business projects
 - Internal projects